LuisEstebanAcevedoBringas/YOLO_RC/README.md

    5) "--batch-size" change it according to the gpu
    6) "--workers" change it according to the gpu
    7) "--device" change it according the gpu you want to use
+3) torch_utils.py:
+   1) Line 286 change the temporal kernel to plot the GFLOPs
+4) Dataloader3D.py
+   1) Lines 1395, 1432 and 1489: Put the rgb-images path of the dataset that you want to use
+   2)  Lines 795, 1394, 1430 and 1485 change it for the name of the dataset that you want to use
+5) val.py
+   1) "--data" change to the yaml of the dataset that you want to use
+   2) "--weights" change it to the weights that you want to test